 1See the question and answer guidance in Annex 28 (England and Wales) or Annex 28 (Scotland and Northern Ireland).
+Information note number 1: amendment number 34

 Section 20: Mutually agreed resignation schemes - principles

 20.1 A Mutually Agreed Resignation Scheme (MARS) is a form of voluntary severance and has been developed with the aim of increasing the flexibility to organisations as they address periods of change and service redesign, in light of the financial circumstances in which they operate.
 The following set of principles have been developed and agreed by the NHS Staff Council in partnership to support the service in England in operating the scheme.
 Local partners are asked to use these principles in developing local schemes.